semantic-systems/shqa/README.md

-# Bridge-Generate: Scholarly Hybrid QA
+# Bridge-Generate: Scholarly Hybrid Question Answering

-Scholarly hybrid question answering using bridge-generate approach.
+Scholarly hybrid question answering using a bridge-generate approach.

+To run the code:
+- set the test dataset file path in bridge_generate.py main function.
+By default it is set to the root directory of the project "./test_data.json".
+- run the code using the command 'python bridge_generate.py'